GACJ/complib-help/docs/methods/overview.md

     A performance is typically only included if no performance of that length or greater has been recorded prior to that date.
 Once a performance of greater length has been recorded, shorter performances from after that date will no longer be added (but will be retained if added previously).
 The exception to this is **long lengths**, which will always be recorded.

 Details
 :   The published details of the performance: title, performing Guild or Association (if given), location, and conductor (if given).
-The entry in this field acts as a link to the corresponding Bellboard performance, provided it exists and has been linked to the method page.

 ## References
 ![References tab expanded](../img/references_tab_expanded.png)

 This tab lists all collections which you have access to and which reference the current method (inaccessible private collections will not be displayed).
-Each entry has four fields, with most entries acting as links to the relevant Complib pages:
+Each entry has four fields, with most entries acting as links to external references or to other pages in the Composition Library:

 Collection
 :   The name of the collection to which the method belongs.